What is the best way to get lean muscle for women?

 1. Increased repetitions when weight training

-An ideal workout would be a sensible weight but at six to twelve repetition sessions.
+An ideal workout and the best way to get lean muscle growth would be a sensible body weight but at six to twelve repetition sessions.
 However, if you are looking for lean muscle the key aspect is to not go above this limit.
 This is because you want to train your muscles for strength rather than stamina as it is strength that gives you the lean muscle tone.

 2. Eat more protein

 We should all aim for a balanced diet, which includes a healthy amount of protein whether we are working out or not.
 However, if you are looking to build lean muscle tone this becomes even more important.
-Protein is essentially the building blocks for muscles, so quite simply, the more you have the bigger you can build your muscles.
-Protein is also filling so can help you feel fuller for longer and reduce the cravings to snack between meals.
+Protein is essentially the building blocks for muscles, so quite simply, the more you have the bigger you can build your muscle tissues.
+Protein is also filling so can help you feel fuller for longer and reduce the cravings to snack between meals which can help to reduce body fat.

 3. Reduce the amount of carbohydrates you eat